DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/takescreenshot.md

 });
 ```

+You can also take a screenshot of a specified element with the [t.takeElementScreenshot](takeelementscreenshot.md) method.

-See [Screenshots and Videos](../../../using-testcafe/common-concepts/screenshots-and-videos.md) for more information.
+See [Screenshots and Videos](../../../using-testcafe/common-concepts/screenshots-and-videos.md) for more information on taking screenshots.